wp-plugins/subscribe2/ReadMe.txt

 === Subscribe2 ===
 Contributors: MattyRob, Skippy, RavanH
 Donate link: http://subscribe2.wordpress.com/donate/
-Tags: posts, subscription, email
-Requires at least: 2.0.x
+Tags: posts, subscription, email, subscribe, notify, notification Requires at least: 2.0.x
-Tested up to: 2.6.2
+Tested up to: 2.8.1beta2
-Stable tag: 4.11
+Stable tag: 4.17

 Sends a list of subscribers an email notification when new posts are published to your blog